Expenses and Financial Assistance

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-FAFSA each student with exceptional financial need is automatically considered for
+each student with exceptional financial need is automatically considered for an award.

 Numerous endowed scholarships are available to students who demonstrate financial

 need.
 A complete listing of these scholarships appears at the end of this section.